Last update: July 9, 2022.

-- In Selwyn Dewdney’s 1958 visit, he recorded his impressions in a north-to-south order in terms of various “faces” (his term for what others refer to as panels) with the most northerly one being Face I and the most southerly one being Face IX.
+- In Selwyn Dewdney’s 1958 visit, he recorded his impressions in a north-to-south order in terms of various “faces” (his term for what others now refer to as panels), with the most northerly one being Face I and the most southerly one being Face IX.

-- According to Conway’s count, there are 236 paintings on thirty panels.
-Unclear is exactly what makes up a painting.
+- According to Conway’s count, there are 236 “paintings” on thirty panels.
+Unclear is precisely what makes up a painting.
 Does each line in a row of 11 tally marks, for example, make up one or 11 paintings?

 We would not see IX faces or 30 panels in our slow paddle along Fairy Point.
-What we did see, however, far surpassed the one and only panel we had been familiar with in our four previous flybyes of the site!
+However, what we saw far surpassed the one and only panel we had been familiar with in our four previous fly-bys of the site!